ai-mode/ai-mode/README.md

 To use OpenAI backends, you need to obtain an authorization key.
 You can get the key on the [page](https://platform.openai.com/account/api-keys).

-There are several ways to assign your key to the variable `ai--openai--api-key`.
+There are several ways to assign your key to the variable `ai-openai--api-key`.

-1. Put `(setq ai--openai--api-key "you key")` in the configuration file.
+1. Put `(setq ai-openai--api-key "you key")` in the configuration file.
-2. Use the command M-x `set-variable ai--openai--api-key`.
+2. Use the command M-x `set-variable ai-openai--api-key`.
-3. Use the command M-x `customize-variable ai--openai--api-key`.
+3. Use the command M-x `customize-variable ai-openai--api-key`.

 ```elisp